-Shortly after the helicopter left the area, an Su-24 began making “very low” overflights with a “simulated attack profile,” the defense official said.
-The aircraft made a total of 11 passes.
+Shortly after the helicopter left the area, an Su-24 began making "very low" overflights with a "simulated attack profile," the defense official said.
+The aircraft made a total of 11 passes overflights.

-The ship's commander repeatedly tried to make radio contact with the Russian aircraft but received no response, the defense official said.
+The ship's commander of the ship repeatedly tried to make radio contact with the Russian aircraft but received got no response, the defense official said.

 While Russian aircraft during the past couple of years have conducted numerous aggressive overflights that Navy officials deemed "unprofessional," the incident on Tuesday was the first to be deemed "unsafe," the defense official said.

-In 1973, the United States and the Soviet Union signed a treaty aimed at preventing incidents at sea.
-That treaty specifically prohibits “ simulating attacks,” according to the U.S. State Department’s website.
+In 1973, the United States and the Soviet Union signed a treaty aimed at preventing the prevention of incidents at sea.
+That treaty specifically prohibits " simulating attacks," according to the U.S. State Department’s website.